Gpap84/seletest/README.md

 *******************************************

 1] Download project into your local environment<br>
-2] IDE: Using your favorite IDE you need to register it to lombok project first. <br>Locate artifact <b><LocalMavenRepo>\org\projectlombok\lombok\</b> and double click to jar. <br>In the window you must specify the location where STS.exe or eclipse.exe is located and press Install.<br> After this step you can import the project to IDE and compile it.<br>
+2] IDE: Using your favorite IDE you need to register it to lombok project first. <br>Locate artifact LocalMavenRepo\org\projectlombok\lombok\ and double click to jar. <br>In the window you must specify the location where STS.exe or eclipse.exe is located and press Install.<br> After this step you can import the project to IDE and compile it.<br>
 3] You can run a test suite by running the corresponding xml file from eclipse or using maven commands specifying the suite (see the wiki for further details)<br>

 <b>Upcoming:</b>